prequel-dev/workshop/scenarios/scenario-02-cre-2024-006/README.md

 Click on the most recent detection and explore the detection data.

-Questions:

-* What does the detection tell you is happening?
-* Are you able to figure out why it might be happening from the log data in the detection?
-* Are you able to figure out how to mitigate the problem?

 #### Problem Explanation

 Note the following details in the `topic-operator` in the Kafka `entity-operator`: